potassco/viasp/docs/index.rst

 * Inspect iterations of recursive rules
 * Relax and visualize unsatisfiable programs
 * Reorder rules
-* Zoom in and out with Ctrl + mouse wheel
+* Zoom in and out with Shift + mouse wheel

 .. toctree::
    :maxdepth: 2